-If you want to meet with a lactation consultant yourself through their service, be sure to use the code NEWMOM23 to get 50% off your visit (the rest may even be covered by your insurance).
-Please note that you have to put your credit card information in to hold the appointment, then once you log back in for your appointment time you will be prompted to enter the promo code.
-Code expires 12/31/2017.
+If you want to meet with a lactation consultant yourself through their service do it today.
+In fact, some of the cost may even be covered by your insurance.
+Please note that you have to put your credit card information in to hold the appointment.

 What Typically Happens During an Amwell Lactation Consultant Appointment

 Each appointment is a scheduled 50-minutes long, which is typically a much longer time than you’d receive from a regular in-person doctor’s visit with a pediatrician, OB/GYN or even a lactation consultant.
 Fifty minutes gives you plenty of time to troubleshoot some breastfeeding issues, ask any and all questions you have, and make sure you get the best advice in the time provided.

 At the start of your Amwell breastfeeding appointment, the IBCLC will ask you what your chief complaint or main issue is at the moment with breastfeeding and why you have scheduled the appointment, as well as establish what your goals and objectives are as it comes to breastfeeding, with no judgments!
 They are there to help support your goals and what you want.

 She will go over your health and medical history, the history of your labor and delivery, and your baby’s health history, in order to see if anything is playing a factor in your breastfeeding difficulties.

 She then asks questions about what kind of feeding you are doing, how often, how your baby is latching, if you are pumping, and so on in order to get a sense of what is going on.